Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 AVMs are developed including multiple tests.
 They can be used as additional documentation and are stored under the *tests* folder.
 But let's first look at what the readme for this Key Vault module offers.
 Scrolling a little bit down, we'll find the **Usage examples** and **Parameters** sections, which provide details about the usage.

+Explore the module’s documentation for usage examples and to understand its functionality, input parameters, and outputs.

 We want to deploy a secret in a new Key Vault instance, without thinking much about the other parameters.
 Fortunately, AVM has covererd us in terms of Security and Reliability, as the default settings apply best-practices from the [Well Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/).

 The [Example 2](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/key-vault/vault#example-2-using-only-defaults) seems to do pretty much what we want to achieve.